fougue/gmio/README.md

 Read CMakeLists.txt to figure out how to build debug and release libraries.

-For the first use of GeomIO, you should run unit tests:
+For the first use of gmio, you should run unit tests:
     `(n)make check`

 How to report a bug
 ===================

-If you think you have found a bug in GeomIO, we would like to hear about it so that we can fix it.
-The GeomIO bug tracking system is open to the public at https://github.com/fougue/gmio/issues.
+If you think you have found a bug in gmio, we would like to hear about it so that we can fix it.
+The gmio bug tracking system is open to the public at https://github.com/fougue/gmio/issues.

 Before reporting a bug, please use the bug-tracker's search functions